IBM/ToDoBackend/DatabaseWorkshop.md

 import SwiftKueryPostgreSQL
 ```
 ### 4. Extending ToDo to conform to Model
 The `Model` protocol is the key to using the ORM.
+The `model` protocol provides the functionality for saving and retrieving items to and from the database.

-We declared our `ToDo` struct, located in `Application` > `Model.swift`, to be Codable to simplify our RESTful routes for these objects on our server.
-The Model protocol extends what Codable does to work with the ORM, so now you need the `ToDo` struct to conform to the `Model` protocol.
+Earlier, we declared our `ToDo` struct, located in `Application` > `Model.swift`, to be Codable to simplify our RESTful routes for these objects on our server.
+The Model protocol extends what Codable does to work with the ORM, so now you also need the `ToDo` struct to conform to the `Model` protocol.

 At the end of your `Application.swift` file (after the final `}`) extend your object by adding the following: